You want to be easy to do business with, right? So, if you were in conversation with a potential client what is the best question you could be asked?

 5. Needy is creepy

-This is one of Steve Chandler’s favourite sayings.
-Neediness comes in many forms – needing to be liked, fear of rejection, needing to be right, needing to be the expert, needing the business.
+This is one of prolific author and coach Steve Chandler’s favourite sayings.
+Neediness comes in many forms – needing to be liked, fear of rejection, needing to be right, needing to be the expert, needing the business (I highly recommend Steve’s book ‘Creator’).

-Any form of neediness will contaminate a relationship.
-Jim Camp, one of the top negotiation coaches in America said, ‘In order to avoid showing need, you must never feel it.
+In business, any form of neediness will contaminate a relationship.
+Top negotiation coach, Jim Camp, said ‘In order to avoid showing need, you must never feel it.
 You do not need this deal’.

 More business is lost through neediness than any other reason.